 Presents a balanced detailed approach to ecology focusing on plant and animal interactions and their relationship to their environment, ecosystem dynamics, ecosystem analysis related to conservation of resources, quantitative models related to sustainability, and species diversity.
-Prerequisite: BI 207.
-Course in statistics will be helpful.
+Prerequisite: BI 102 and MA 131.